 The following list contains the names of everyone who passed the latest Connecticut bar examination.
 However, not everyone on this list has been recommended for admission to the bar.Applicants passing the July 2019 Bar Examination - PDF

 Frequently Asked Questions by New Admittees1.
 What law library services are available for new attorneys?

 Connecticut's public law libraries will be an invaluable resource for you as you begin your legal career.
 As public service law librarians, we are committed to utilizing our experience and expertise to assist you in achieving the highest professional standards.

-The Law Libraries' website offers many resources such as Legal Research Guides (Pathfinders), the Law by Subject Pages, and the daily Newslog providing current awareness postings on recent legal developments, legal practice tools and law library resources.
+The Law Library Services Unit's website offers many resources such as Legal Research Guides (Pathfinders), the Law by Subject Pages, and the daily Newslog providing current awareness postings on recent legal developments, legal practice tools and law library resources.